If you’re planning to re-open your office fully or partially after the pandemic, you need a return to work plan.

 You can also use a productivity management tool like Time Doctor to manage your remote team with ease.

 What is Time Doctor?

-Time Doctor is a robust employee time tracking and performance management tool used by major companies, like Verizon and Ericsson, and small businesses, like Firehouse Subs, to boost employee productivity.
+Time Doctor is a robust employee time tracking and performance management tool used by major companies and small businesses to boost employee productivity.

 With the Time Doctor app, you can:

 - Track the attendance of your employees.